emitanaka/SAI/README.md

 ### Categorise text

 Some categorical variables can have simple typos or alternative representations.
-For example below we have UK written also as “United Kingdom”.
+For example below we have “UK” written also as “United Kingdom”.

 ``` r